 You will build on a range of study and vocational skills including English and Mathematics and ICT during the course.

 College and University staff will support your professional development throughout the course, discussing the range of jobs available in education settings and linking them to your skills and experience.

 How will the course be taught?

 The course is taught on Mondays (first year) and Fridays (second year.)
 There will be lectures, discussions, supported research, support group working and reflection.
-You will use the colleges virtual learning environment and the University of Bedfordshires, and will have access to all the facilities of both organisations.
+You will have access to the University of Bedfordshire's virtual learning environment and will have access to all the facilities of both organisations.